-- The first section (University) explains the reporting and record-keeping duties of the University as your Student Visa (General) sponsor.
-It explains what you need to do during your studies at Manchester Met to protect your immigration status in the UK.
-The sub-headings include UKVI Rules, the University's Responsibility and Your Responsibility. - The second section (Community) provides useful information about your student journey within your local community.
-This includes registering with the police (if required), who is eligible for healthcare in the UK and how to register with a GP (General Practitioner).
-There is also useful information about volunteering and how best to protect your immigration status in the UK to ensure you work within the permitted weekly hours as stipulated on your immigration permission. - The third section (Employment) is about your student journey with a potential employer in the UK.
-This section provides useful information about employment during and after your studies.
+- The first section (University) explains the reporting and record-keeping duties of the University as your Student visa (General) sponsor.
+It explains what you need to do during your studies at Manchester Met to protect your immigration status in the UK. - The second section (Community) provides useful information about your student journey within your local community.
+This includes information on who is eligible for healthcare in the UK and how to register with a medical doctor.
+There is also useful information about volunteering as a Student visa holder. - The third section (Employment) is about your student journey with a potential employer in the UK.
+This section provides useful information about employment during and after your studies, including how best to protect your immigration status in the UK by ensuring you work within the permitted weekly hours as stipulated on your immigration permission.

 By enrolling with the University, you agree to meet these responsibilities.
-If you do not, it may affect your stay in the UK.
+Failure to meet these responsibilities may affect your stay in the UK.

-UK Visas and Immigration (UKVI) can contact us at any time to ask about your student status and progress on your course.
-This may also include information about your attendance/ absence rates on the course.
+Not fulfilling your duties could be based on how often you attend your course.
 Any changes to your student status are reported to UKVI through your Certificate of Acceptance for Studies (CAS) number.
 Reporting to UKVI is completed through the UKVI Sponsorship Management System.

 Your entry clearance or leave to remain has been granted subject to the conditions stated in 'Appendix ST: Student' of the immigration rules.